ENCCS/gromacs-gpu-performance/content/md-algorithm.rst

 GPUs are electronic devices that are massively parallel, often with thousands of identical compute units ready to all do the same thing.
-This was developed for the challenge of rending complex images onto computer screens, but the good work done there has also been built upon to do more general computation.
+This was developed for the challenge of rendering complex images onto computer screens, but the good work done there has also been built upon to do more general computation.